 Is image everything?
 In many of our social interactions and relationships, we would like to be thought of in a particular light.
-We might want others to think that we are rich or successful.
-Or we might care whether others think we are altruistic, civic minded or pious.
-Or we might instead want to avoid being thought of in certain ways, such as not wanting to be viewed as a "nerd" or a "wimp."
-Concerns about presenting a particular social image may affect behavior in many ways in our day-to-day lives, including the things we buy, the way we speak or dress, how hard we work at our job or whether we get involved in social, political or community activities.
+We might want others to think that we are rich or successful; we might care whether others think we are altruistic, civic minded, or pious; or we might instead want to avoid being thought of in certain ways, such as not wanting to be viewed as a "nerd" or a "wimp."
+Concerns about presenting a particular social image may affect behavior in many ways in our day-to-day lives, including the things we buy; the way we speak or dress; how hard we work at our job; or whether we get involved in social, political, or community activities.

-Social pressure or concerns about image have been examined in theoretical work spanning a range of different literatures in economics, including signaling (Spence 1973), identity (Akerlof and Kranton 2000, 2010), norms (Bénabou and Tirole 2011, Acemoglu and Jackson forthcoming), status goods (Veblen 1899, Frank 1985, Leibenstein 1950, Bagwell and Bernheim 1996), conformity (Bernheim 1994), and motives for pro-social behavior (Bénabou and Tirole 2006).
+Social pressure or concerns about image have been examined in theoretical work spanning a range of different literatures in economics, including signaling (Spence 1973), identity (Akerlof & Kranton 2000, 2010), norms (Bénabou & Tirole 2011, Acemoglu & Jackson 2017), status goods (Veblen 1899, Leibenstein 1950, Frank 1985, Bagwell & Bernheim 1996), conformity (Bernheim 1994), and motives for prosocial behavior (Bénabou & Tirole 2006).
 A more recent literature in economics has used novel field experiments to test for evidence of such social pressure or social image concerns.
-In this paper, we evaluate this recent literature and lay out what we consider to be the most important directions for future research.
-1
+In this review, we evaluate this recent literature and lay out what we consider to be the most important directions for future research.1

 This recent field experiment literature suggests that a wide range of behaviors are influenced to a surprising degree by social pressure or concerns about social image.
-Effects have been found in areas as diverse as education, consumption and investment decisions, effort in the workplace, voting and charitable giving.
-And such effects have been found in a wide range of populations, from low income, Hispanic high school students in Los Angeles to rural, largely white voters in Switzerland.
-Further, several of these studies have found that individuals are often willing to incur considerable costs, or forgo considerable benefits, in making choices that yield to or reflect concerns over their social image, compared to what they would do in the absence of such concerns.
-Though image may not be everything, social pressure can be a powerful motivator of behavior.
-Thus, our first objective in this paper is to review the recent empirical literature identifying social pressure across a range of settings.
+The effects of this influence have been found in areas as diverse as education, consumption and investment decisions, effort in the workplace, voting, and charitable giving.
+Such effects have also been found in a wide range of populations, from low-income, Hispanic high school students in Los Angeles to rural, largely white voters in Switzerland.
+Further, several of these studies have found that individuals are often willing to incur considerable costs or forgo considerable benefits in making choices that yield to or reflect concerns over their social image, compared to what they would do in the absence of such concerns.
+Although image may not be everything, social pressure can be a powerful motivator of behavior.
+Thus, our first objective in this article is to review the recent empirical literature identifying social pressure across a range of settings.
 We pay particular attention to the challenges associated with testing for social pressure and the empirical approaches that have been applied to overcome them.

 Although this first wave of literature has documented that social image concerns influence behavior, much less is known about important questions at the core of understanding social pressure.
 For example, what are the mechanisms underlying social image concerns?
-What specifically are individuals trying to signal to others?
-Are social image concerns purely instrumental or are they also hedonic?
-What is the role of self-image/identity in shaping social pressure effects?
+What, specifically, are individuals trying to signal to others?
+Are social image concerns purely instrumental, or are they also hedonic?
+What is the role of self-image and identity in shaping social pressure effects?
 Moreover, what are the welfare effects of social pressure, and can they be quantified?
-Understanding social pressure is the natural next step in this literature, and our second objective in this paper is to discuss existing and potential new work on these issues.
+Understanding social pressure is the natural next step in this literature, and our second objective in this review is to discuss existing and potential new work on these issues.